nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Dates containing non-alphanumeric characters such as `11-11-2022` will not be accepted and an error message will be thrown.
 * If the application is unable to determine a date from your input, an error message will be displayed, and you will be prompted to try a different input.
 * If task does not have a deadline, you can put `by/?` and there will be no deadline.
-* `PERSON_INDEX` refers to the index number shown in the displayed person list.
+* `PERSON_INDEX` refers to the index number shown in the displayed teammate list.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If the current task list only shows completed task (via `task list -c`), the newly added will not show up in the list.
 You can view it by running the command `task list` to show incomplete tasks or `task list -a` to show all tasks.